zdeptawa/terraform-azurerm-demo/README.md

 6. When prompted, type `yes` if you agree to continue
 7. Your environment will be provisioned!

 Once the nodes are healthy in the Load Balancer, you should be able to access the application via the public IP of the Load Balancer on `port 80`.
 This IP address is configured as an output in `outputs.tf`, so you will see it in your terminal as an output at the very end of your `terraform apply` run as it completes.
-You should also be able to access the jumpbox/bastion via ssh on `port 22` using the private key specified.
-The jumpbox/bastion server is also configured as an output and will display at the end of the `terraform apply` run as well.
+You should also be able to access the jumpbox/bastion server on it's public IP via ssh on `port 22` using the private key specified in your Terraform configuration (the private key from the key pair created earlier for this demo).
+The jumpbox/bastion server's public IP is also configured as an output and will display at the end of the `terraform apply` run as well.

 That's it!
 Use this code as a sample or extend it to fit your own needs!
 Thanks for checking out the demo! =]